Lafcadio Hearn: Emigration to Ireland and abandonment

 Charles petitioned to have the marriage with Rosa annulled, on the grounds that she had not signed their marriage contract, which made it invalid under English law.
 After being informed of the annulment, Rosa almost immediately married Giovanni Cavallini, a Greek citizen of Italian ancestry, who was later appointed by the British as governor of Cerigotto (Antikythera).
 Cavallini required as a condition of the marriage that Rosa give up custody of both sons.
 As a result, James was sent to his father in Dublin while Lafcadio remained in the care of his great-aunt, Sarah Brenane, who had disinherited Charles because of the annulment.
 Neither Lafcadio nor James ever again saw their mother, who had four children with her second husband.
 Rosa was eventually committed to the National Mental Asylum on Corfu, where she died in 1882.

 Charles Hearn, who had left Lafcadio in the care of Sarah Brenane for the past four years, now appointed her as Lafcadio's permanent guardian.
-He married his childhood sweetheart, Alicia Goslin, in July 1857, and left with his new wife for a posting in Secunderabad, a city in India, where they had three daughters prior to Alicia's death in 1861.
+He married his childhood sweetheart, Alicia Goslin, in July 1857, and left with his new wife for a posting in Secunderabad, in the princely state of Hyderabad under the British Raj, where they had three daughters prior to Alicia's death in 1861.
 Lafcadio never saw his father again: Charles Hearn died of malaria in the Gulf of Suez in 1866.

 In 1857, at age seven and despite the fact that both his parents were still alive, Hearn became the permanent ward of Sarah Brenane.
-She divided her residency between Dublin in the winter months, and her husband's estate at Tramore, County Waterford, on the southern Irish coast, and a house at Bangor in North Wales.
+She divided her residency between Dublin in the winter months, and her husband's estate at Tramore, County Waterford, on the southern Irish coast, and a house at Bangor in north Wales.
 Brenane engaged a tutor during the school year to provide Hearn with basic instruction and the rudiments of Catholic dogma.
 Hearn began exploring Brenane's library and read extensively in Greek literature, especially myths.